krkn-chaos/krkn/docs/config.md

 **port**: port to listen/post the signal state to

 ## Litmus Variables
 Litmus installation specifics if you are running one of the hog scenarios.
-See [litmus doc](litmus_scenarios.md) for more informaiton on these types of scenarios
+See [litmus doc](litmus_scenarios.md) for more information on these types of scenarios
 **litmus_install**: Installs specified version of litmus, set to False if it's already setup **litmus_version**: Litmus version to install **litmus_uninstall**: If you want to uninstall litmus if failure